Congratulations

 • Positive production history: Know your production limits in case a retailer requests large quantities.
 Prepare a history of your current production statistics and a detailed plan of future possibilities.
 One clothing brand sold in Walmart waited five years before presenting its product to the retailer.
 The company knew it couldn’t keep up with manufacturing demands until it was ready and wanted to guarantee success.
 Finding a good manufacturer that helps increase product production is key.

 • Positive consumer interest: Get your product name out there by advertising on a small scale.
-Send samples to retailers, give freebies to influential people, or capitalize on digital marketing.
+Send samples to retailers, give freebies to influential people, or captilize on direct marketing.
 You want people to know your product and ask for it in stores.
 Ideally, a positive online presence, however simple, can go a long way toward influencing a potential buyer.
 They don’t want to think it will sell; they want to know it will sell.

 • Presentation: Compile all the evidence that shows your product has high potential to succeed and prepare to present it.
 Highlight the subset of consumers you are targeting and explain how they will be a platform for growth into mainstream areas.